 The sacred fire of the Olympics from the past to the future

-A holiday to Greece during an MSC cruise of the Mediterranean means history and myth.
+A vacation to Greece during an MSC cruise of the Mediterranean means history and myth.
 Katakolon is a tiny seaside town in Greece in the bay of Agios Andreas, only 20 km away from the ancient site of Olympia.

 The historic associations and resonance of Olympia, which for over a millennium hosted the most important Panhellenic games, are rivalled only by Delphi or Mycenae.
 MSC Mediterranean cruises offer comprehensive excursions to Olympia.
 It is one of the largest ancient sites in Greece, spread beside the twin rivers of Alfiós and Kládhios, and overlooked by the Hill of Krónos.